Venus fly traps require unique care to live, they won’t usually survive in standard houseplant conditions.

 - Soil: Employ nutrient-free soil for carnivorous plants.
 Never employ enriched soil full of fertilizers.
 This article covers many soil options for Venus flytraps.

 - Feeding: Venus flytraps do not need to capture insects to survive, but they benefit from them greatly.
+This article has a complete list of what you should and shouldn’t feed a Venus fly trap.

 - Suitable pots: Do not place Venus flytraps in enclosed containers.
 Venus flytraps prefer standard plant pots with drainage holes.
 Depending on the plant’s size, choose a plastic or glazed ceramic container about 2-6 inches in diameter.